kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 ### Preparation

-1. Export your Namespace you want to use for Dynatrace as a variable.
+1. Export your namespace you want to use for Dynatrace as a variable.
 Replace the `{NAMESPACE}` placeholder in the following command and run it:

     ```bash
     export DYNATRACE_NS="{NAMESPACE}"
     ```

-1. If you haven't created a Namespace yet, do it now:
+1. If you haven't created a namespace yet, do it now:

     ```bash
     kubectl create namespace $DYNATRACE_NS
     ```

-### Create access token
+### Create Access Token

 Before connecting Kyma and Dynatrace, create a Dynatrace access token: